awsdocs/amazon-cognito-developer-guide/doc_source/amazon-cognito-user-pools-using-the-id-token.md

 ```

 **Subject \(`sub`\)**
 The `sub` claim is a unique identifier \(UUID\) for the authenticated user\.
-It is not the same as the user name which might not be unique\.
+It is not the same as the user name, which might not be unique\.

 **Issuer \(`iss`\)**
 The `iss` claim has the following format: